lesansley/foodtypes/README.md

 One of these terms is randomly selected each time the code runs.

-The search term used and the final output are logged to the console.
+The search term used and the final output are logged to the terminal.

 **Example**